1970 BASEBALL CARDS UNOPENED PACKS

 Rarity – With two prominent manufacturers in the mix for the first time, production of 1970 Topps and Fleer cards was significantly higher than previous years which saw mostly just Topps available.
 However, 50 years of natural pack/case breakage has thinned the surviving supply.
 Unopened 1970 wax boxes and factory/team sets in the original packaging are exceedingly rare finds today.

-Read also: BASEBALL CARDS SHREWSBURY MA
+Read also: APP TO IDENTIFY BASEBALL CARDS

 Condition Sensitivity – Given the age, even factory sealed 1970 packs found today often endured storage conditions compromising the fragility of the thin cardboard and cellophane overwrap.
 Tiny punctures or creases that don’t impair the cards can still hurt a pack’s condition grade and value.
 This makes pristine examples especially desirable to discerning collectors.